dell/omnia/docs/source/InstallationGuides/Platform/InstallJupyterhub.rst

 The IP address is listed against ``proxy-public`` under ``External IP``.

 3. The Jupyterhub GUI should be accessible from the control plane GUI via the external IP mentioned above.
-Use any browser to log in with user credentials.
+Use any browser to log in.

 .. image:: ../../images/Jupyterhub_Login.png

 4. Choose your preferred notebook server option and click **Start**.
 A pod will be created for the user.
-Available server options will depend on the user logging in.

 .. image:: ../../images/Jupyterhub_UI.png